CraigStuntz/CraigStuntz.github.io/posts/2023-09-21-building-a-synthesizer-7.markdown

 The kit includes two [zero Ohm resistors, which really are a thing](https://en.wikipedia.org/wiki/Zero-ohm_link).
-That's a little unusual, but what's truly strange is that they're totally unmentioned in the manual, and omitted from the bill of materials, but they are are in the schematic (see image at right) and in the pictures of the completed board in the directions.
+That's a little unusual, but what's truly strange is that they're totally unmentioned in the manual, and omitted from the bill of materials.
+They are are in the schematic (see image at right) and in the pictures of the completed board in the directions.
 They are part of an "optional inverting/noninverting op amp circuit" which is not in the signal path of the rest of the mixer.
 (See schematic at right;